 - Low fat dairy: I do not recommend to use low fat cream cheese or less than 2% yogurt because cheesecake will lack creaminess.

 - Regular yogurt: You can strain regular yogurt 2%+ fat in a linen towel or cheesecloth over a mesh strainer for 3 hours.
 It will become Greek yogurt.
-Discard whey or use it for pancakes.
+Discard whey or use it to make fluffy pancakes.

 - Soft cream cheese: I can’t stress enough the importance of soft room temperature cream cheese.
 Cold cream cheese will stay lumpy.
 You can warm up cream cheese quicker by placing foil bricks into a bowl with warm water for some time.
 Works great if you forgot to leave it on the counter.